 Every year, a list of books representing the literary heritage of the 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands is distributed by the Library of Congress’s Center for the Book during the National Book Festival.

-The National Book Festival Roadmap to Reading is made possible by the generous support of the Institute of Museum and Library Services and the National Endowment for the Humanities.
+The National Book Festival Roadmap to Reading is made possible by the generous support of the Institute of Museum and Library Services and Chief Officers of State Library Agencies.

 Iowa's 2025 Great Read for Children